gpiozero/gpiozero/README.rst

 gpiozero
 ========

-A simple interface to everyday GPIO components used with Raspberry Pi
+A simple interface to everyday GPIO components used with Raspberry Pi.

+Created by `Ben Nuttall`_ of the `Raspberry Pi Foundation`_, `Dave Jones`_, and other contributors.

 Latest release
 ==============